Kocho (food)

 Kocho (Ge'ez: ቆጮ, ḳōč̣ō) is a bread-like fermented food made from chopped and grated ensete pulp.
 The pseudo-stem of the ensete plant contains a pith that is collected, pulped, and mixed with yeast before being fermented for three months to two years.
 It is used as a staple in Ethiopian cuisine in place of or alongside injera.
 In 1975 more than one-sixth of Ethiopians depended completely or partially on kocho for a substantial part of their food.
 It is eaten with foods such as kitfo, gomen (cooked greens), and ayibe (cheese).
+The stem is pounded to extract the pulp, which is then fermented for several weeks before being cooked.
+Kocho is often served with stews and is a staple food in some parts of Ethiopia.
+It has a sour taste and a dense, dough-like texture.
+It is made from the scraped leaf sheath fibre and pulverised corm of the enset plant.
+Kocho can be stored underground from three months to twelve months, making it a ready source of nutrition during periods of food scarcity.
+Kocho is typically used as a utensil to scoop up other foods.